AnggaR96s/Reforestation/README.md

-## What did the judge say to the dentist?
-Do you swear to pull the tooth, the whole tooth and nothing but the tooth?
+## You know that cemetery up the road?
+People are dying to get in there.